-• Question 1 concerns the advantages and disadvantages of removing Treasuries and deposits at Federal Reserve banks from the total leverage exposure in the supplementary leverage ratio.
+• Question 1 concerns the advantages and disadvantages of removing Treasuries and deposits at Federal Reserve banks from the total leverage exposure in the supplementary leverage ratio for depository institutions.

-Advantages: One potential advantage arises from avoiding calls for a bank to raise capital as a result of banks accommodating the extraordinary measures undertaken by the federal government in response to the COVID-19 pandemic and bank customer asset liquidations.
+Advantages: The potential advantage arises from not having to increase banksubsidiary-level capital as a result of banks accommodating the extraordinary measures undertaken by the federal government in response to the COVID-19 pandemic and bank customer asset liquidations.